-The bas-reliefs of Persepolis were carved when the Persian Empire was at the heights of its great power.
-In 559 B.C., frustrated by the tightening grip of the Median Empire, Cyrus the Great had ousted the former king, established the new Persian Empire, and quickly consolidated territory.
-By the time Darius the Great, Cyrus’s great-grandnephew, reached the pinnacle of his rule, the Persian Empire encompassed the majority of what is now the middle east, northern Africa, west and central Asia, and even to the Indus valley in India.
+The bas-reliefs of Persepolis were carved when the Persian Empire was at the height of its great power.
+In 559 BCE, frustrated by the tightening grip of the Median Empire, Cyrus the Great had ousted the former king, established the new Persian Empire, and quickly consolidated territory.
+By the time Darius the Great, Cyrus’s great-grandnephew reached the pinnacle of his rule, the Persian Empire encompassed the majority of what is now the middle east, northern Africa, west and central Asia, and even to the Indus valley in India.

-Though the Persians did make records through inscriptions and some writing, their historical traditional was largely oral and pictorial.
-The beautiful bas-reliefs not only displayed the history and glory of the empire to ancient visitors, but they have continued to tell their story to modern viewers, providing valuable insight into the once great civilization.
+Though the Persians did make records through inscriptions and some writing, their historical tradition was largely oral and pictorial.
+The beautiful bas-reliefs not only displayed the history and glory of the empire to ancient visitors, but they have continued to tell their story to modern viewers, providing valuable insight into the once-great civilization.

 Perhaps the most exotic and cherished tribute came from the Susians, who are shown presenting Darius with a lioness and her two cubs.
 The lion was a traditional symbol of royalty in Persia.
 Representations of lions can be found frequently in Persepolis, for the city’s entire purpose, after all, was to direct attention to the great king of Persia.
 The central relief, now displayed in the Archaeological Museum of Tehran, brought the focus of the room and all its carved figures to the image of Darius, seated on his throne, flanked by his son, and receiving the tributes of the visitors.